rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 In this part of the virtual host, name the webheads and declare how you will be balancing.
 The `BalanceMember` directive is how you declare the webheads.
-You can add as many as you like, using these as templates.
+You can add the number you like, using these as templates.
 The `ProxySet` directive declares how you want to balance.
-This example uses a "byrequest" balancing algorithm, which is the same as a round robin, so for each new request you get a new webhead.
+This example uses a "byrequest" balancing algorithm, which is the same as a round robin, for each new request you get a new webhead.
 The order is sequential.
 (Although better and smarter algorithms exist, this one is easy to configure and you don't need to know networking theory.)
-All of this is wrapped in `<Proxy>` tags, which is how Apache knows to send it to `mod_proxy`.
-The `balancer://mycluster` identifier is only an identifier; you could call it what you want as long as you use the `balancer://` prefix.
+This is wrapped in `<Proxy>` tags, which is how Apache knows to send it to `mod_proxy`.
+The `balancer://mycluster` identifier is an identifier; you could call it what you want as long as you use the `balancer://` prefix.